Moderno Helps Set the Trends in Episode 1 of HGTV Rock the Block

 This season of Rock the Block premiered on Monday, March 6th with four teams renovating identical homes in Berthoud, Colorado.
 Landmark Homes built each 5,000 sqft home estimated at $1.9 million.
 The teams were in pairs:

-- Michael Smith Boyd and Anthony Elle from Luxe for Less,
+- Michel Smith Boyd and Anthony Elle from Luxe for Less,

 - Mitch Glew and Page Turner from Fix My Flip,